utnet-org/utility/docs/practices/security_vulnerabilities.md

 security-sensitive issues.

-1. There is a [private fork of framework](https://github.com/utnet-org/utility-private) on GitHub.
-Access to this repository is restricted to the set of people who are trusted to work on and have knowledge about security-sensitive issues in framework.
+1. There is a [private fork of unc-infra.(https://github.com/utnet-org/utility-private) on GitHub.
+Access to this repository is restricted to the set of people who are trusted to work on and have knowledge about security-sensitive issues in unc-infra.

-   This repository can be manually synced with the public framework repository using the following commands:
+   This repository can be manually synced with the public unc-infra.repository using the following commands:

     ```console
-    $ git remote add framework-public git@github.com:utnet-org/utility
+    $ git remote add unc-infra.public git@github.com:utnet-org/utility
-    $ git remote add framework-private git@github.com:utnet-org/utility-private
+    $ git remote add unc-infra.private git@github.com:utnet-org/utility-private
-    $ git fetch framework-public
+    $ git fetch unc-infra.public
-    $ git push framework-private framework-public/master:master
+    $ git push unc-infra.private unc-infra.public/master:master
     ```
-2. All security-sensitive issues must be created on the private framework repository.
+2. All security-sensitive issues must be created on the private infra repository.
 You must also assign one of the `[P-S0, P-S1]` labels to the issue to indicate the severity of the issue.
 The two criteria to use to help you judge the severity are the ease of carrying out the attack and the impact